tardate/LittleArduinoProjects/Audio/SimpleSoundEffects2/README.md

 ```

 The final bit of the loop appears to be a NOP.
-Has no descernable impact on behaviour since it only sets F and H to values that are never used.
+Has no discernible impact on behaviour since it only sets `F` and `H `to values that are never used.

 ```
    H = Preload * Tclk